NicolasFlamel1/MWC-Wallet-Browser-Extension/README.md

 This extension can be installed on Firefox from the [Firefox Add-ons site](https://addons.mozilla.org/en-US/firefox/addon/mwc-wallet/).

-This extension can't currently be installed on Safari without manually building it and allowing Safari to use unsigned extensions.
+This extension can be used on Safari by manually installing it and enabling Safari to use unsigned extensions.

 ### Building
 Run the following commands to build this browser extension.